List of UK singles chart number ones of the 2020s: Number-one singles

-Alex Warren earned the longest reigning number-one single of the decade so far in 2025 with "Ordinary", which topped the charts for twelve consecutive weeks.
+Alex Warren earned the longest reigning consecutive number-one single of the decade so far in 2025 with "Ordinary", which topped the charts for twelve consecutive weeks.
 The song also became the longest-running uninterrupted UK number-one ever by a US male solo artist.

 Sabrina Carpenter earned three number-one singles in 2024 with "Espresso", "Please Please Please" and "Taste", totalling 21 weeks at number one, the most weeks at number one for a female artist in a calendar year.

-Taylor Swift earned four number-one singles in the 2020s with "Anti-Hero", "Is It Over Now?", "Fortnight" and "The Fate of Ophelia".
-All four singles achieved the prestigious Chart Double with the song's parent album simultaneously topping the UK Album Chart.
+Taylor Swift earned five number-one singles in the 2020s, of which "Anti-Hero", "Is It Over Now?", "Fortnight" and "The Fate of Ophelia" all achieved the prestigious Chart Double with the song's parent album simultaneously topping the UK Album Chart.

 Wham! had the first 2021 number-one single with "Last Christmas", 36 years after its original release.
 The song returned to number-one in December 2022, January 2023, and most significantly as the 2023 and 2024 Christmas number-one.

 Ellie Goulding had the first number-one single of the decade with "River", a cover of the 1971 song by Joni Mitchell.
 She topped the charts again in April 2023 with "Miracle", her fourth overall.

 Kate Bush broke three chart-topping records in June 2022 with "Running Up That Hill".
 The song holds the longest gap between two of an artist's number one singles, the previous 44 years earlier with "Wuthering Heights" in 1978).
 It also holds the record for the longest time for a song to reach number one after its initial release and the oldest female artist to have a number one single.

 The Beatles had their 18th number-one single with "Now and Then" in November 2023, making it the longest gap (60 years) between an artist's first and last number one in UK chart history.

 Mariah Carey earned her third number-one single with "All I Want for Christmas Is You", which topped the UK charts in its 70th week in the top 40 in December 2020, 26 years after the song's original release.
 The song returned to number one in December 2022.

 In 2024, Beyoncé became the first female artist to earn a number one country single with "Texas Hold 'Em", which spent five weeks at the top of the charts.